Department of History

-Completion of studies: a minimum of 120 ECTS credits, passing of all exams and thesis defence presentation.
+Completion of studies: a min of 120 ECTS credits, passing of all exams and thesis defence presentation

-In each semester, students enrol in compulsory and elective courses (a minimum of 30 ECTS credits).
+In each semester, students take compulsory and elective courses (a minimum of 30 ECTS credits).

-As a rule, the students’ work in all courses is evaluated throughout the semester through periodic tests (preliminary exams, tests) and based on activities at lectures, seminars and exercises (account for 70 % of the final mark) and the final exam (accounts for 30 % of the final mark).
+As a rule, the students’ work in all courses is evaluated throughout the semester through periodic tests (preliminary exams, tests) and based on activities at lectures, seminars and exercises (account for 70% of the final mark) and the final exam (account for 30% of the final mark).
 This model encourages students to study regularly and master the teaching material.

-The programme of graduate studies in Psychology is available at this link.
+The programme of graduate university studies in History is available at this link.